choisunmi00/choisunmi00.github.io/_posts/2025-02-18-[논문] An introduction to spatial transcriptomics for biomedical research.md

 ---
 title: >-
-    [논문 요약] An introduction to spatial transcriptomics for biomedical research
+    [논문] An introduction to spatial transcriptomics for biomedical research
 author: csm
 date: 2025-02-18 14:10:00 +0900
 categories: [Biology, Biomedical]